 Mediastinoscopy is for presentation, biopsy, and removal of mediastinal lymph nodes.
 Today this is performed with video support.

 Thanks to the visualization on the screen the anatomical structures of the anterior medial and posterior mediastinum can be clearly viewed.
-In the team bimanual preparation is now possible; lymph nodes can now be completely removed and under some circumstances the mediastinum can be also be selectively removed (VAMLA).
+Bimanual preparation is now possible in a team; lymph nodes can now be completely removed and under some circumstances the mediastinum can be selectively removed (VAMLA).
 An additional aspect of video mediastinoscopy is a more qualified and a safer training of thoracic surgeons.

 Today thoracoscopic surgery, a minimally invasive procedure, in which disease of the chest cavity can be treated diagnostically as well as therapeutically, has established itself as the standard intervention.